From Evidence to Action: Nutrition Interventions Addressing Undernutrition in Young Children

 Columbus, OH, USA

-Amy Sharn, MS, RDN, LD, is a Senior Scientist and Registered Dietitian Nutritionist with Abbott’s Global Health Economics, Outcomes Research, Real-World Evidence, and Implementation Science team.
-As part of the larger Global Medical Affairs and Research team, she supports the global nutrition business with design and dissemination of real-world evidence and quality improvement projects for nutrition products, which measure the impact of nutrition interventions on process and patient outcomes in addition to healthcare costs.
+Amy R Sharn is a Senior Scientist and Registered Dietitian Nutritionist with Abbott’s Global Health Economics, Outcomes Research, Real-World Evidence, and Implementation Science team.
+As part of the larger Global Medical Affairs and Research team, she supports the global nutrition business with design and dissemination of real-world evidence and quality improvement projects for nutrition products, which measure the impact of nutrition interventions on process and patient outcomes, in addition to healthcare costs.

-Amy has over a decade of experience in outcomes research, and prior to joining Abbott, she worked in various settings including healthcare and clinical research at Nationwide Children’s Hospital, communications, academic research at The Ohio State University, and hospitality that have helped shape her view of approaching nutrition problems through a variety of lenses.
-She is passionate about communicating nutrition science in new and innovative ways and making science accessible and easily understood.
+Amy has over a decade of experience in outcomes research, and prior to joining Abbott, she worked in various settings, including healthcare and clinical research at Nationwide Children’s Hospital, communications, academic research at The Ohio State University, and hospitality, which have helped shape her view of approaching nutrition problems through a variety of lenses.
+She is passionate about communicating nutrition science in new and innovative ways and making it accessible and easy to understand.

 John Stutts, MD, MPH, FAAP